tr7200/Vadam/README.md

 simplification may not adversely affect variation too badly.
 See [here](https://thinklab.com/content/2693564) for more information on the presentation.
-- Unlike the Keras implementation of Adam, the Pytorch code for Vadam performs bias correction.
+- Unlike the Keras implementation of Adam, both the Pytorch implementation of Adam as well as Vadam perform bias correction.
 Bias correction is therefore added here as well, but using it resulted in numerical instability and code is left commented out.

 Usage (only required parameter is train_set_size, though prior_prec should definitely be tuned):